So let’s be clear: I think traditional New Year’s resolutions are dumb.

 3. Create Meaningful Memories

-One thing I want to grow in is being more mentally present with my husband and kids.
-I want us to look back on this year with memories full of meaning and love.
+One thing I have wanted to grow in is being more mentally present with my husband and kids.
+I want us to look back with memories full of meaning and love.

 4. Cultivate Your Friendships

 This is another area I would like to grow in personally.
 I have great friends, but I want to take those relationships deeper.
-We hope to start up new small groups in our church this year, so I’m hoping and praying that is how I can work on this.
+We’ve been experimenting with the small groups format in our church, so I’m hoping and praying that is how I can work on this.

 5. Enrich Your Prayer Life